 2

 At a payments company, I designed a 0-to-1 sales platform for 300+ field agents.
-At Gophr, sole product designer for 3+ years—shaped strategy with founders, scoped roadmaps, made trade-offs daily.
-At Eigen, a B2B SaaS, rebuilt the design team and turned document review into collaboration: 87% faster processing.
+At Gophr, sole product designer for 3+ years — shaped strategy with founders, scoped roadmaps, made trade-offs daily.
+At Eigen, rebuilt the design team and turned document review into collaboration: 87% faster processing.
+The pattern: show up when the problem is undefined, leave when the system runs without me.

 3